 “Tony,” Jean whispered through astonished tears.
 “Look.”

-She was pointing to the bottom of the door.
-From his close proximity, Tony couldn’t see what she could, so he walked backwards from the door and sat down on the bottom step.
+She raised a trembling hand to point at the bottom of the door.
+From his close proximity, Tony couldn’t see what she was pointing at, so he backed away from the door and sat down next to her on the bottom step.
 Now that he shared Jean’s perspective, Tony was able to see a small sliver of what was happening in the kitchen.

-The crack below the door and a small section of the floor were harshly illuminated by a livid glow which flickered and shifted between shades of white, yellow and crimson.
-The light was growing stronger even as the screams from the people trapped inside were growing weaker.
-Tony realised what was happening just a moment before he smelled the smoke, and the foul stink of it made him so angry that he knew he had to keep trying.
+The gap directly under the kitchen door was harshly illuminated by a livid glow which flickered and shifted between shades of white, yellow and crimson; the light was growing stronger even as the screams from the people trapped inside were growing weaker.
+Tony realised what was happening just a second before he smelled the smoke, and the foul stink of it intensified his anger so much that he only became more determined to break down the door.

-Ignoring Jean’s quiet crying, Tony stood up and launched himself towards the door, realising that there was another way inside even as his shoulder struck the wood again.
-He just had time to see Jean struggling to her feet before he broke through the front door and out onto the driveway.
+Ignoring Jean’s quiet crying, Tony stood up and launched himself towards the kitchen, realising that there was another way inside even as his shoulder struck the wood for the final time.
+His brief glance over his shoulder before he tore out onto the driveway was just long enough for him to see Jean struggng to her feet.

 Tony ran faster than he’d ever run before as he charged across the ruined patio, each step bringing him closer to the-